davidisinta/healthy_way/README.md

 This project bridges a gap between health-conscious individuals and quick, AI-driven dietary insights.
 It enables users to understand and improve their eating habits with minimal effort, fostering healthier lifestyles.

 ### How
-- **Chatbot**: Built with Retrieval-Augmented Generation (RAG) using the LlamaIndex framework and Azure OpenAI.
+- **Chatbot**: Built with Retrieval-Augmented Generation (RAG) using the Langchain framework and Azure OpenAI.
 - **Image Classifier**: A convolutional neural network (CNN) trained on diverse food datasets to analyze and rate food healthiness.

 ---